rcrowder/EncodingSpecificityPrinciple/README.md

 Cochlear Nerve
 ==============

-The purpose of this repository is to investigate the sparse encoding of auditory signals ([Cochlear nucleus](http://en.wikipedia.org/wiki/Cochlear_nucleus)), and it's passage into the primary auditory cortex.
+The purpose of this repository is to investigate the sparse encoding of auditory signals and it's passage into the primary auditory cortex ([Cochlear nucleus](http://en.wikipedia.org/wiki/Cochlear_nucleus)).

 http://en.wikipedia.org/wiki/Vestibulocochlear_nerve